 You can prevent this by putting yourself in the BCC of e-mails in which you are waiting for a response from someone else.
 You can set a filter in Gmail that all mail from your email address and where you put yourself in the BCC will be forwarded directly to you in Tip 1 created folder 02 | Waiting for reply:

-In our two-day training time Management you will learn to handle your time efficiently and go home a lot less stressed at the end of the day.
-You will learn not only practical tips as in this blog, but also learn to reflect on your own thinking and acting.
-Did you know, for example, that assertiveness and delegation skills also play a major role?
+In our two-day Timemanagement training you will learn how to use your time efficiently and you will go home a lot less stressed at the end of the day.
+You will not only learn practical tips like in this blog, but you will also learn to reflect on your own thoughts and actions.
+Did you know, for example, that assertiveness and delegation skills also play an important role?
 Discover it in our training.

 Sharon Faber, Department of Communication & ManagementLink

 Life is what happens to you, while you're busy making other plans. – John Lennon

 The time slips but often through our fingers.
 However, we usually do not necessarily have to spend more time, because there are always 24 hours in one day.
 However, We would like to have more grip on our time.
 With these practical and direct practicable tips you will certainly succeed!

 By getting away from your work, you can gain energy and increase your concentration capacity.
 Go outside or get coffee for yourself or your colleagues.
 Make a chat with someone over the weekend.
 In short: Get your head empty from work and relax, so you will have new energy to continue.

 Tip 2.
 Make a schedule every day for 75% of your time